 Merge: Both sets of songs and playlists will be combined.
 If there are any duplicate songs, they will be merged into a single song.

-2. Launch the Music app on your iPhone/iPad/iPod touch, and then tap the More button in the bottom-right corner of My Music screen.
+Way 2.
+Launch the Music app on your iPhone/iPad/iPod Touch, and then tap the More button in the bottom-right corner of My Music screen.
 Choose Enabled Devices > Turn On iCloud Music Library from the pop-up menu.

 Part 7.
 In Conclusion

 That's all to turn off iCloud Music Library on iPhone, iPad, iPod, Mac and PC devices.
-Since turning off your iCloud Music Library means you can't access your music from any other device, it's better to backup your music collection.
-Just draw support from a third-party tool like AudFree Auditior.
-With this app, you can convert your Apple Music song and keep them on your computer forever, even if you cancel your subscription.
+Since turning off your iCloud Music Library means you can't access your music from any other device, it's better to back up your music collection.
+Just draw support from AudFree Apple Music Converter.
+With this app, you can convert your Apple Music songs and keep them on your computer forever, even if you cancel your subscription.
+In this case, you can transfer Apple Music files to other devices and listen to Apple Music offline without any limits.